 17 September—19 September 2002

 We stayed in the Charlie Moorland Camping Area for the next three nights.
-The first day we were there, Susie went into Eumundi markets.
+The first day we were there, Susie went into Eumundi markets with Joan and Bruce.
 Ruby and Clare stayed back with me and we went on a long walk through Kenilworth State forest.
 We saw different types of vegetation as we went, including rainforest, hoop pine plantation, and dry sclerophyll forest.
 The rainforest was lovely, although it was only a remnant.
 There were information boards along the way that read like slightly defensive propaganda in support of hoop pine monocultures.
 Clare and Ruby were very talkative and drew me out on all sorts of topics.
 It was all I could do to get them to look at the trees.

 During the rest of our stay we ate well and mooched around our campsite, which was in a far corner of the camping ground.
 One of the charms of the spot was the animal life: it was like a zoo with rotating shifts.
 First thing in the morning the bush turkeys would be scratching about.
 Then the kookaburras would arrive, along with the magpie larks and other birds too numerous to mention.
 Later in the morning, as it warmed up, the reptiles would appear, and there would be three goannas sharing the site with us.
 As the evening came around, we would catch glimpses of a very small wallaby-like creature, and several rat-like creatures—probably antechinus, a small marsupial.
 Each evening we would also get regular visits from Russell the Bandicoot, so-called because of the noise he made amongst the leaves.
 There were also many possums with pouches full of impossibly large offspring.